On Lasso estimator for the drift function in diffusion models: Concentration bounds

 \subsection{Concentration bounds for linear functionals of the SDE}

 We first consider the random set $\mathcal{T}'$ and ignore the uniformity for the moment.
 From the definition of the norm $\|\cdot\|_T$ it is obvious that we require concentration bounds for functionals of the form \bee \frac{1}{T} \int_0^{T} f(X_t) dt \eee for functions $f:\R^d \to \R$.
 Similarly, the quadratic variation of the martingale term $\int_0^T \dot b_{\te}(X_t)^{\star} dW_t$ in the definition of $\mathcal{T}$ has the form \eqref{linfun}.
 In view of Bernstein type inequalities for martingales, which crucially depend on the quadratic variation, it is evident that deviation bounds for linear functionals of $X$ are crucial to obtain approximations of $\P(\mathcal{T})$ and $\P(\mathcal{T}')$.
+We now present an exponential type bound for Lipschitz functions $f:\R^d \to \R$, which will be one of the key tools to assess the probabilities $\P(\mathcal{T})$ and $\P(\mathcal{T}')$.